jishnupramod/tinkerhub-dart/README.md

 Task #2 - Problem Statement

-* Try to convert the design given to an app
+* Try to convert the design given to an app.
   This is the design : https://dribble.com/shots/4534625-Feed-Profile